flo-at/minmon/doc/check.md

 The name of the action to trigger when the state transitions from good to bad.

 ### placeholders
-Custom placeholders that will be merged with ones of the check and the actions.
+Custom placeholders that will be merged with the ones of the check and the actions.
 This one is used for all actions.

 ### cycles
 Number of bad cycles it takes to transition from good to bad state.